Richmond-Delta Autism and Special Needs Tutors

 During the free in-home consultation, we match students with an appropriate qualified and skilled tutor from the Richmond-Delta area.
 We believe that it is extremely important that the tutor, who becomes more of a “mentor” for his or her students, must be able to relate easily to them in order to be effective.
 Therefore, before pairing a tutor with a student, we take into account the student’s academic needs, any psycho-educational professional diagnosis, geography, personality, learning style, the family’s schedule, and goals established at the consultation.

-To help our special needs students develop their study and organisational skills, our tutors implement an executive skills or“X-Skills” game plan for academic success.
+To help our special needs students develop their study and organisational skills, the tutors we work with implement an executive skills or“X-Skills” game plan for academic success.
 This game plan effectively provides Study and Organizational Skills and Executive Function (EF) support.
 Since most autistic students struggle with EF, this system is significant because it not only helps in compensating, but also in actually increasing the student’s skills in this area.

-Finally, our tutors focus on students’ on going school work and follow the curriculum set by the British Columbia Ministry of Education.
-However, our tutors also provide a supplemental curriculum when necessary.
+Finally, our private tutors focus on students’ on going school work and follow the curriculum set by the British Columbia Ministry of Education.
+However, the tutors we work with also provide a supplemental curriculum when necessary.

 - Autism Spectrum Disorder (ASD)